Structural and Statistical Audio Texture Knowledge Distillation for Acoustic Classification: Introduction

-In a similar vein, knowledge distillation, first proposed by Hinton \cite{Hinton} and has become a popular approach for compressing deep networks without sacrificing performance \cite{Cheng}.
-The key idea is to use soft probabilities (or ``logits'') generated by a larger “teacher network” to guide a smaller “student” network, alongside the standard class labels.
-These soft probabilities provide more information than the class labels alone, enabling the student network to learn more effectively.
-This process allows the student to replicate the teacher's performance while using fewer resources, making the student network ideal for deployment on resource-constrained devices or in real-time applications \cite{Cheng, Buciluǎ}.
-Despite success in other fields such as computer vision \cite{beyer2022knowledge} and natural language processing \cite{huang2024knowledge}, the application of knowledge distillation in underwater passive sonar target classification has been relatively underexplored.
+While effective, ensemble models are often computationally expensive \cite{allen2020towards}, prompting interest in more efficient alternatives such as pruning \cite{gordon2018morphnet}, quantization \cite{wu2016quantized}, and knowledge distillation (KD) \cite{Hinton}.
+KD compresses deep networks by using soft probabilities (logits) from a large teacher model to guide a smaller student model \cite{Cheng}.
+These soft labels provide richer supervision than hard labels, helping the student network learn more effectively.
+This process enables the student to match the teacher’s performance while using fewer resources, making it suitable for deployment on real-time or resource-constrained devices \cite{Cheng, Buciluǎ}.
+KD has shown success in computer vision \cite{beyer2022knowledge} and language processing (NLP) \cite{huang2024knowledge}, but its use in real-world audio classification, particularly in ESC, remains limited.

-While previous knowledge distillation methods effectively capture high-level contextual knowledge \cite{Shu} or final response knowledge \cite{yang2024underwater}, finer texture details are often overlooked.
-Texture features can play an important role in passive sonar classification, as they help capture local patterns and variations.
-These subtle differences can be critical for distinguishing between different types of sonar signals.
-By incorporating texture information into the distillation process, the classification performance of sonar signals may be improved.A novel framework, Structural and Statistical Audio Texture Knowledge Distillation (SSATKD), is proposed to efficiently transfer both low-level texture knowledge and high-level final responses from the teacher model to the student model.
-The SSATKD framework integrates two key modules for capturing structural and statistical texture information.